Anujaiswal212/webrtc-using-javascript/README.md

 **How to run?**

 **rtcdemo**
-\nThis folder contains sender.html file of how to create RTCConnection and share metadata with peer through a 'signaling server'.
+<br />This folder contains sender.html file of how to create RTCConnection and share metadata with peer through a 'signaling server'.
 It shows how we can send audio/video/screen share with peer.

-**signalingServer**
+**signalingServer**<br />
-This folder contains NodeJS Project.
+This folder contains NodeJS Project.<br />

-Install NodeJS
+Install NodeJS<br />
-Go to this folder
+Go to this folder<br />
-npm install
+npm install<br />
-npm run
+npm run<br />
-https